cpiker/condaCDF/README.md

 Goddard Spaceflight Center's [CDF library](https://cdf.gsfc.nasa.gov/) to create a standalone CDF reader for python.

-This is a low-level packagen on which more complicated items may be built.
-The only dependency other than the basic python interpreter is numpy >= 1.11.

-This project is a pathfinder.
-The author hopes that another group will take over maintenance in time.
+There is no need to download and install separate CDF libraries!
+These are include in the package.
+The only dependency is numpy >= 1.11.
+Also, the binary CDF tools, such as `cdfstats` are not included.
+Only the components of the CDF distribution used by pycdf are part of the package.

 ## Anaconda Package
 [![Anaconda Package](https://anaconda.org/dasdevelopers/pycdf/badges/version.svg)](https://anaconda.org/DasDevelopers/pycdf)